rajivpant/ragbot/README.md

 ./rbot.py -i -d decorators/story_characters
 ```

-In the first example, rbot generates a short note in Rajiv's voice using the decorator files in the `../rajiv-llms/fine-tuning` folder.
+In the first example, rbot generates a short note in Rajiv's voice using the decorator files in the `../rbot-private/fine-tuning` folder.
 In the second example, rbot provides information on good practices for software development using the `decorators/software_development.txt` decorator file.
 In the third example, rbot tells a story about a brave knight and a wise wizard using the decorator files in the `decorators/story_characters` folder.

 ### Examples of using with Linux/Unix pipes via the command line

 Asking it to guess what some of the decorator files I use are for

 ```
-rajiv@RP-2023-MacBook-Air rbot % ls ../rajiv-llms/fine-tuning | ./rbot.py -p "What do you guess these files are for?" -d ../rajiv-llms/fine-tuning
+rajivpant@RP-2021-MacBook-Pro rbot % find fine-tuning ../rbot-private/fine-tuning -print | ./rbot.py -d fine-tuning/1st-prompt-decorator.md fine-tuning/public/ ../rbot-private/fine-tuning/personal/ ../rbot-private/fine-tuning/hearst/ -p "What do you guess these files are for?"
-These files likely contain various sections of information related toRajiv Pant.
-The file names suggest the following content:

-1. about.md: A general overview or introduction about Rajiv Pant.
-2. biography.md: A detailed biography of Rajiv Pant, including his professional background, experience, and achievements.
-3. contact-info.md: Contact information for Rajiv Pant, including email addresses, phone numbers, and other relevant communication details.
-4. hearst.md: Information related toRajiv Pant's role and responsibilities at Hearst Magazines, including his direct reports, teams, and peers within the company.
-5. personal-family.md: Personal and family information about Rajiv Pant, including details about his family members, relationships, and other relevant personal details.
-6. travel-food.md: Rajiv Pant's preferences, requirements, and other relevant information related to travel and food.
-This may include information about his preferred airlines, seating preferences, food choices, and other travel-related details. rajiv@RP-2023-MacBook-Air rbot %
+Decorators being used:
+ - fine-tuning/1st-prompt-decorator.md
+ - fine-tuning/public/travel-food.md
+ - fine-tuning/public/employment-history.md
+ - fine-tuning/public/about.md
+ - fine-tuning/public/biography.md
+ - ../rbot-private/fine-tuning/personal/accounts.md
+ - ../rbot-private/fine-tuning/personal/contact-info.md
+ - ../rbot-private/fine-tuning/personal/personal-family.md
+ - ../rbot-private/fine-tuning/hearst/hearst.md
+Using AI engine openai with model gpt-4
+These files appear to be related to the fine-tuning of an AI system, likely for generating text or providing assistance based on the provided information.
+The files seem to be divided into two categories: public and private.

+Public files:
+- fine-tuning/public/travel-food.md: Rajiv's travel and food preferences
+- fine-tuning/public/employment-history.md: Rajiv's employment history
+- fine-tuning/public/about.md: General information about Rajiv
+- fine-tuning/public/biography.md: Biography of Rajiv

+Private files (stored in a separate private folder):
+- fine-tuning/personal/accounts.md: Semi-private personal account information, such as frequent flyer numbers or loyalty programs.
+Does not contain any confidential or sensitive information.
+- fine-tuning/personal/contact-info.md: Personal contact information, such as phone numbers and email addresses.
+Does not contain any confidential or sensitive information.
+- fine-tuning/personal/personal-family.md: Personal and family information, such as family members and relationships.
+Does not contain any confidential or sensitive information.

+Hearst-specific files:
+- fine-tuning/hearst/hearst.md: Non-confidential, publicly available information related to the Hearst corporation, including Rajiv's role there

+Overall, these files seem to contain various information about a person, their preferences, and professional background, likely used to tailor the AI system's responses and assistance. rajivpant@RP-2021-MacBook-Pro rbot %

+rajiv@RP-2023-MacBook-Air rbot %
 ```